wp-plugins/page-slideshow/readme.txt

 **Features**

 After having successfully installed Page Slideshow, the plugin offers different options to create and edit your slideshow.
 Within the settings, you will find the following options:

 * Position: Determines when the slideshow will be created.
 It can either be placed before the actual content or after it

 * Animation: The slideshow’s animation option regulates in which style the slideshow switches from one slide to the other.
 You can choose between a ‘Fade’ mode, which generates an alpha effect and a ‘Slide’ mode that creates a flowing transition

 * Navigation: You can choose between two different methods with which to navigate your slideshow:

     1. With the help of navigation points, which are visibly displayed as dots that on the bottom of the slides and can be used to navigate between slides
-    2. By using the navigation arrows that appear on each side of the slideshow during a mouseover Both of these methods can be displayed simultaneously
+    2. By using the navigation arrows that appear on each side of the slideshow during a mouseover.

+    Both of these methods can be displayed simultaneously

 * Image size: The chosen image size affects the maximum solution of the slideshow images

 **Creation**